How to Create a Timeline For Your Wedding Photography!

 Want to learn a little more about our process for shooting family photos?
 Read our blog post here!

 You've put so much time and effort into all of the details of your reception, why not have them documented?
-Before everyone heads in for dinner, having 10-15 minutes in the room alone will give us the opportunity to shoot everything untouched!
+Before everyone heads in for dinner, having just a few minutes in the room alone will give us the opportunity to shoot everything untouched and without people around!

 This doesn't necessarily only mean going from your home to ceremony location, but rather travel to shoot locations.
 If we're shooting outside of your reception location, how far away are we going, and how long will it take for us to get to and from?
 If you're shooting with any older family member who may not be able to walk very far, taking a simple photo close by first and then heading out with the rest of your party to continue shooting would be great, but will also take up a bit more time.